MMC-Scholars/VRBase/Source/VRBase/README.md

 The VRBase Library implements the Blueprint VR Template in C++.
 You will not need to program the camera or controllers; this lets you focus on programming your game.

+A demo project exhibiting the features of VRBase can be found [here](https://github.com/mmc-scholars/VRBaseDemo).

 ## Table of Contents
 1. [Installation/Setup](#setup)
 2. [Initialization Order](#order)